Ayshe-Mira Yashin

 Etsy: @theillustrationwitch

 Ayshe-Mira Yashin (b.2003) is an illustrator and visual artist based in London.
-Her practice intertwines matriarchal storytelling with land-based rituals that engage with politically charged sites, taking form in narrative miniature-style prints, hand-bound books and illustrative contributions to the Earth-Body Art genre pioneered by Ana Mendieta.
+Her practice intertwines matriarchal storytelling with land-based rituals, taking form in narrative miniature-style prints, hand-bound books and illustrative contributions to the Earth-Body Art genre pioneered by Ana Mendieta.

 She regularly provides readings with her handmade tarot deck, The Earth Mother Magic Tarot, within queer and feminist communities.